Wong Yim Kwan

-Wong Yim Kwan (黃炎堃 (wong^{4} jim^{4} kwan^{1}); born 1 August 1992 in Hong Kong) is a former Hong Kong professional footballer.
+Wong Yim Kwan (黃炎堃 (wong^{4} jim^{4} kwan^{1}); born 1 August 1992) is a former Hong Kong professional footballer who played as a midfielder or a defender.

 Club career

 Tai Po

 Wong joined Tai Po youth academy when he was young and was promoted to the first team in the 2009–10 season.
 He rarely got chance to play and therefore was loaned to Hong Kong Sapling in the 2011–12 season.
 He returned to Tai Po in July 2012.
 However, Tai Po was relegated to the Second Division and he chose to leave the club.

 Happy Valley

 Wong joined newly promoted First Division club Happy Valley on a free transfer.

-Sun Pegasus
+Pegasus

-On 30 December 2013, it was announced that Wong had signed with Sun Pegasus alongside Australian player Marko Jesic.
+On 30 December 2013, it was announced that Wong had signed with Pegasus alongside Australian player Marko Jesic.

 Lee Man

 Following two seasons with Yuen Long, Wong signed with Lee Man on 17 July 2018.